-Bonus lesson: The Roadmap to your singing session
+Bonus: The Roadmap to your singing session

 Know exactly what to do when you practice at home

 A singing session at home is more motivating and fun if you always know what's next.
-This bonus lesson condenses all the practice stuff you learn in one place.
+This bonus lesson condenses all the practice stuff you have learned in one place.
 Just go through the file (and/or watch me talk you through it in the corresponding video).
 You will know exactly what to do in practice.
 From how long the session should be, which bodywork to pick, how to warm up, what vocal technique to focus on and - importantly - how this lesson fits in your total vocal journey.

 Some singing secrets I'll reveal